johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Meta/Metadata.md

     Use](https://www.gatsbyjs.com/plugins/gatsby-plugin-sitemap/#how-to-use ':target=_blank')
     section of the `gatsby-plugin-sitemap` documentation, the path listed above is where the generated sitemap will be located.
+    - While a _sitemap_ file lists URLs of _pages_, a _sitemap index_ file lists URLs of _sitemaps_,
+      allowing you to manage multiple sitemap files.

 01. Anything you want to exclude from your sitemap can be configured in your site's `gatsby-config.js` file: